Shah1011/obscure/README.md

 ## Features

 - 🔐 **End-to-End Encryption**: All backups are encrypted using AES-GCM before being uploaded
-- ☁️ **Multiple Cloud Providers**: Support for Amazon S3, Google Cloud Storage, Backblaze B2, IDrive E2, and S3-compatible services
+- ☁️ **Multiple Cloud Providers**: Support for Amazon S3, Google Cloud Storage, Backblaze B2, IDrive E2, and S3-compatible services, and Filebase + IPFS (decentralized storage)
 - 🔄 **Version Control**: Tag and version your backups for easy organization
 - 🔍 **Easy Management**: List, restore, and delete backups with simple commands
 - 🔒 **Secure**: No cloud provider credentials stored in the cloud - you control your data